openequella/openequella.github.io/guides/ManageInstitutions.md

 1. Select Institutions to navigate to the Institutions page
 2. Select Edit from the links beside the institution to display the editable institution values.
 The institution data comprises the:
-* Institution name—is enabled by default and must be unique for the EQUELLA server.
+* Institution name—is enabled by default and must be unique for the openEQUELLA server.
 * URL—the URL is locked by default as changes to the URL will cause the server to modify all institution resource URLs with the new URL (invalidating external links to these resources).
 The processing time required for the URL modification is dependent on the number of items in the institution.
 * Filestore – the Filestore is locked by default as an incorrect folder name could cause the content of the institution to become unavailable.
 * Filestore size limit – a filestore size limit can be set per institution.
 Once the filestore exceeds the limit, the system administrator/s are notified by email.